+As a current account deficit country, South Africa is reliant on external savings to finance its internal investment.
+Such external savings can be negatively influenced by general global financial market volatility and investor risk appetite.
 In addition, because international investors' reactions to the events occurring in one emerging market country sometimes appear to demonstrate a "contagion" effect, in which an entire region or class of investment is disfavored by international investors, the Republic could be adversely affected by negative economic or financial developments in other emerging market countries.
-Key factors affecting the environment include low commodity prices, political instability, growth slowdown in China and the expectation of increases in interest rates by the U.S. Federal Reserve.
+As a result, adverse global market conditions, faster than expected increases in interest rates by the U.S. Federal Reserve, adverse ratings actions against the Republic's sovereign credit rating or the exclusion from the World Global Bond Index represent the primary risks that may impact asset prices in South Africa and external investment.

-There can be no assurance that any crises such as those described above or similar events will not negatively affect investor confidence in emerging markets, including the Republic, or the economies of the principal countries in Europe.
-Furthermore, the outlook for the global economy has become more uncertain as the potential consequences of the UK's departure from the European Union are being assessed.
+There can be no assurance that any crises such as those described above or similar events will not negatively affect investor confidence in the Republic's economy.
 There can be no assurance that these events will not adversely affect the Republic's economy and its ability to raise capital in the external debt markets in the future.